Naming a new plant variety

-Make sure your proposed name is unique and it can't be confused, either in spelling or pronunciation, with another existing one.
+Make sure your proposed name is unique and it can't be confused, either in spelling or pronunciation, with the name of another variety.

 The name should not have more than 10 syllables and 30 characters (excluding spaces and single quotation marks).

-The name should not sound like it is exaggerating the merits of the cultivar (e.g. 'Best Ever' 'The Greatest', 'Tastiest of All').
+The name should not exaggerate the merits of the cultivar (e.g. 'Best Ever' 'The Greatest', 'Tastiest of All' are not acceptable).